Python Monitoring for Cassandra Compaction (4.x/5.x)

 return False

-# Verify streaming status via nodetool (v4.x/5.x compatible)
+# Verify streaming is idle via nodetool (v4.x/5.x compatible).

 try: